yangwao/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 An [instant finality](#instant-finality),
 [Byzantine fault tolerant (BFT)](#byzantine-fault-tolerance-bft) [consensus](#consensus) algorithm.
-One of a number of adaptions of [pBFT](#practical-byzantine-fault-tolerance-pbft) for blockchains.
+One of a number of adaptations of [pBFT](#practical-byzantine-fault-tolerance-pbft) for blockchains.
 Refer to its [implementation on GitHub](https://github.com/paritytech/rhododendron).

 ## Rococo